Ansar Ahmad (Indian politician)

-Ansar Ahmad is an Indian politician from Allahabad, Uttar Pradesh.
+Ansar Ahmad (born 16 August 1957) is an Indian politician from Allahabad, Uttar Pradesh.
+He is also known as Ansar Ahmad Pahelwan.
 He has been Minister of state for Livestock under Mulayam Singh Yadav led Government of Uttar Pradesh from 2003 to 2007.
-He has been twice Member of the Legislative Assembly from Phaphamau in Prayagraj.
+He has been twice Member of the Legislative Assembly from Nawabganj/Phaphamau in Prayagraj.
 He won Assembly elections of 2002 and 2012 Uttar Pradesh Vidhan Sabha Elections.
 He is member of Samajwadi Party.